telerik/justmock-docs/advanced-usage/mocking-linq-queries.md

 ## Asserting When Conditional Expression Is Passed in as a Parameter

 You can also mock parameters when using the LINQ expressions.
-Let's walk through an example demosntrating how to mock the behavior of the `==` expression:
+Let's walk through an example demonstrating how to mock the behavior of the `==` expression:

   #### __[C#]__